Skip to main content

 Woodchucks especially like to eat beans, peas, carrot greens, alfalfa, clover, and grasses.
 They also eat cabbage, broccoli, tomato, dandelion, and other plants.
 There are few succulent plants that they won’t eat.
 They don't seem to prefer corn.
 They are most active early in the morning and late in the afternoon.
 They dig extensive burrows that are used as escape cover, shelter, or overwintering sites by many other animals.
 Cottontail rabbits, skunks, raccoons, foxes, coyotes, snakes, weasels, and chipmunks are among the animals that use woodchuck burrows.
 Woodchucks are also prey for foxes and coyotes, bobcats, fishers, eagles, and large hawks.
 Please consider these points before jumping to lethal control measures for woodchucks.
 Both lethal and non-lethal control options are available.

 Non-lethal measures: Frightening devices don’t seem to be effective to deter woodchuck feeding.
 Although some taste repellents are available, they are not very practical for vegetable crops that people will be eating.
 Fencing can be very effective but restricts vehicle movement.
 Also, if you depend on fencing, be sure the woodchuck burrow is not inside the fence.
 Since woodchucks can climb and burrow, the most effective alternative is electric fencing.
 An effective combination is one wire 4 inches off the ground and a second at 8 or 9 inches high.
-Dealers offer a wide variety of plug-in and battery powered, UL-approved chargers.
+Dealers offer a wide variety of plug-in, battery, and solar powered, UL-approved chargers.
 Keep the fence clear of any obstructions or vegetation that might short out the electric pulses.

 If you use non-electric fencing, buy a mesh size smaller than 2 x 2 inches, especially close to the ground.
 (The young ones can sometimes squeeze through that mesh size.)
 Common chicken wire rusts away quickly -- the woodchucks may push through it by the second growing season.
 Non-electric fencing should have some means of preventing the woodchucks from burrowing underneath.
 You could bury the fence to a depth of 10-12 inches.
 Or you could bend the lower 1 foot 90 degrees outward, to form an "L", then lay it on the ground and securely pin the L into the ground.
 Another option is laying an 18-inch wide strip of galvanized fencing on the ground below the fence, and keep the vertical fence flush with it.
 Non-electric fences need to be at least 3 feet high.
 Bending the top 12-15 inches outward at about a 45-degree angle will help deter them from climbing a non-electrified fence.
 Don't neglect the gate.
 That is often the spot where defenses are the weakest.
 If animals try to burrow underneath, install a board dug into the ground and flush with the bottom of the gate, or lay down a length of fencing as described above.

 Live trapping is a possibility in some situations, but it carries risks.
 Small details in setup make big differences in the success rate.
 If a carrier of rabies were trapped, handling it could be a risk to any non-vaccinated person who was exposed.
 Trapping and translocating a woodchuck from its home is subjecting the “humanely trapped” animal to a prolonged, very stressful ordeal that often ends in its death.
 Suitable habitat is farmland with open fields and an abundance of short grasses.
-Farmers or gardeners are not likely to agree to your releasing animals on their property, and woodchucks are not woodland creatures.
+Farmers or gardeners are not likely to agree to releasing animals on their property, and woodchucks are not woodland creatures.
 In some New England states, laws prohibit the practice of transporting and releasing trapped animals.

 The most effective technique is to place the trap directly at the burrow entrance and use a barrier of boards or other material to direct the animal into the trap as it leaves its burrow.
 No bait is needed in this situation.
 Trap placement elsewhere is much less effective, but sometimes the woodchuck can be enticed inside with fresh apple slices or fresh carrots or lettuce.
 Change baits daily.

 Lethal controls: use them cautiously, after careful thought.
 They can end up killing non-target animals.
 Gas cartridges are cardboard cylinders filled with slow-burning, asphyxiating chemicals.
 Locate an active burrow, and treat when you are sure the woodchuck is inside.
 Find and close all but one entrance, and prepare a sod plug for the opening.
 Attach the cartridge to a 3-foot branch, light the fuse, and place it well inside.
 Immediately seal the entrance.
-Most failures with cartridges are from the fuses going out (often because loose dirt covered then, or they were thrown).
+Most failures with cartridges are from the fuses going out (often because loose dirt covered them, or they were thrown).
 Sometimes they fail because the woodchuck was somewhere else when the burrow was fumigated.
 Upon its return, it just re-opens the burrow.
 Never use a gas cartridge near flammables or under a wooden structure.

 Conibear traps are body-gripping steel traps that almost instantly kill an animal that tries to move through.
 If a pet or other non-target animal walks through one, there is no second chance.
 Use these traps only where you are certain the intended target is the only animal that can enter.
 They are usually placed just inside the burrow, to trap the occupant as it enters or leaves.
 Conibear sizes 160 and 220 are appropriate sizes for woodchucks.
 This risky method requires permits or licenses in many areas, so check first before using this.